JacksonKuo/blog/_posts/2025-2-13-app-defense-part-7.markdown

 # Memory

-Still looking okay on RAM, throught the app is pretty slow:
+Still looking okay on RAM, through the app is pretty slow:

 ```
 |       | Total  | Used   | Free  | Shared | Buff/Cache | Available |